sbgn/sbgn.github.io/index.md

 [COMBINE 2019](http://co.mbine.org/events/COMBINE_2019) will take place 15-19 July 2019 in Heidelberg, Germany, hosted by the Heidelberg Institute for Theoretical Studies.

-SBGN 12 workshop will be colocated with [COMBINE 2019](http://co.mbine.org/events/COMBINE_2019) and take place on Wednesday July 17th, 2019. <b>More info to follow!</b>
+[SBGN 12](http://sbgn.github.io/sbgn12) workshop will be colocated with [COMBINE 2019](http://co.mbine.org/events/COMBINE_2019) and take place on Wednesday 17 July 2019.

 ## Cool visualization